ropensci/stats19/README.md

 #>    <chr>             <chr>              <chr>           <chr>
 #>  1 1                 1                  Pedestrian      Not a bus or coach pass…
 #>  2 2                 1                  Driver or rider Not a bus or coach pass…
-#>  3 3                 2                  Passenger       Not a bus or coach pass…
+#>  3 1                 1                  Driver or rider Not a bus or coach pass…
 #>  4 1                 1                  Driver or rider Not a bus or coach pass…
-#>  5 2                 1                  Driver or rider Not a bus or coach pass…
+#>  5 2                 2                  Passenger       Not a bus or coach pass…
-#>  6 2                 1                  Driver or rider Not a bus or coach pass…
+#>  6 1                 1                  Driver or rider Not a bus or coach pass…
-#>  7 1                 1                  Pedestrian      Not a bus or coach pass…
+#>  7 1                 1                  Driver or rider Not a bus or coach pass…
-#>  8 1                 1                  Driver or rider Not a bus or coach pass…
+#>  8 1                 1                  Pedestrian      Not a bus or coach pass…
-#>  9 1                 1                  Driver or rider Not a bus or coach pass…
+#>  9 2                 1                  Driver or rider Not a bus or coach pass…
-#> 10 1                 1                  Pedestrian      Not a bus or coach pass…
+#> 10 1                 1                  Driver or rider Not a bus or coach pass…
 #> # ℹ 132,967 more rows
 ```